xapian/xapian-docsprint/howtos/boolean_filters.rst

-To build a query which performs this task, we can take the Query object returned by the query parser, and combine it with a manually built Query representing the checkboxes which are selected, using the ``OP_FILTER`` operator.
-If multiple checkboxes are selected, we need to combine the Query objects for each checkbox with an ``OP_OR`` operator.
+To build a query which performs this task, we can take the Query object returned by the query parser, and combine it with a manually built Query representing the checkboxes which are selected, using the :xapian-just-constant:`OP_FILTER` operator.
+If multiple checkboxes are selected, we need to combine the Query objects for each checkbox with an :xapian-just-constant:`OP_OR` operator.

 An arbitrarily complex Query tree can be built using queries returned from the QueryParser and manually constructed Query objects, which allows very flexible